 The presentation for the first few courses was almost identical to the taste we received during our first trip.
 I feel confident that most of the little bites were each unique though.
 The server brought these snacks a few at a time.
 We started with The World, a paper lantern, ceremoniously untied at the table, and opened to reveal 5 bites reminiscent of flavors from all over the globe, including Thailand, Japan, Turkey, Peru, and Korea.

 And, of course, immediately after our server told us that the entire dish is very fragile, and to be careful, I promptly knocked one of my country bites off its precarious little perch.
 Way to stay classy.
-Of course it was just as I said “I think my Thailand is going to fall off,” which perhaps is a fitting country to fall as we just finished living in Bangkok and decided to move to Girona.
+Of course, it was just as I said “I think my Thailand is going to fall off,” which perhaps is a fitting country to fall as we just finished living in Bangkok and decided to move to Girona.

 Each bite tasted both true to its traditional flavors (although we’ve never been to Peru), with some explosive flavors coming from such a small bite.
 Eric started to crave each type of cuisine as he ate it, thinking “now, I want Turkish food” or “now, I want to go to Osaka.”

-The next snack was a Can Roca-themed diorama, with black of white photos of each Roca brother when they were young.
+The next snack was a Can Roca-themed diorama, with black and white photos of each Roca brother when they were young.
 This presentation is called “Memories of a bar in the suburbs of Girona,” a reference perhaps to the family’s traditional restaurant, just around the corner.

-The three dimensional diorama held another 5 little snack bites including breaded squid, kidneys with Sherry, meat cannelloni, a pigeon parfait, and a Campari bonbon.
+The three-dimensional diorama held another 5 little snack bites including breaded squid, kidneys with Sherry, meat cannelloni, a pigeon parfait, and a Campari bonbon.
 At the time it was served, I didn’t put two and two together with the Girona bar concept and the flavors presented.
 These were very contemporary interpretations of traditional dishes found at local bars and cafeterias in Catalunya.

 How to Enjoy Dining at Can Roca